Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Local expansion of the governing PDE

 \section{Local expansion of the governing PDE}

-The equation for the evolution of the two-dimensional contact line $\*c(\*x,t)$, Eq. (\ref{GovPDE}d), is formally derived by taking a local expansion of the governing PDE
+The equation for the evolution of the two-dimensional contact line $\*c(\*x,t)$, Eq. (\ref{GovPDE}d), is formally derived by following similar considerations which were presented in related works \cite{Young1994,OLIVER2015,Savva2018}, namely by taking a local expansion of the governing PDE

-near $\*x=\*c$, noting that similar considerations were presented in related works (see, e.g. \cite{Young1994,OLIVER2015,Savva2018}).
-Here we define $\*Q = \left(h^2+\lambda^2\right)\Nabla\nabla^2 h$ for notational simplicity, noting that $\*Q$ would change should a different slip model be used, or if additional complexities such as substrate topography be included.
+near $\*x=\*c$.
+Here we let $\*Q = \left(h^2+\lambda^2\right)\Nabla\nabla^2 h$, noting that $\*Q$ would change should a different slip model be used, or if additional complexities, such as substrate topography, be included.
 The leading term of the series expansion near the contact line is

 where dots denote omitted higher-order corrections, which vanish as $\*x\to\*c$.
 Using this expansion, we can deduce that